Fabian-Kleine/steam-inspired-ui-library/README.md

 The Navbar features dropwdowns and a responsive design.
+> [!IMPORTANT]
-Note that you can only use this component once since the id `#navToggle` for the responsive navbar toggler can only be used once.
+> Note that you can only use this component once since the id `#navToggle` for the responsive navbar toggler can only be used once.

 ### Menubar
 <img src="./screenshots/Menubar.PNG" >